Altinn/altinn-access-management-frontend/README.md

       - Open `appSettings.json` in the `src/development/LocalTest` in an editor.
       - Change the setting `"AppRepsitoryBasePath"` to the path to the folder where you've cloned the altinn-studio repo.
       - Be aware that on mac you don't have c:/ in your paths.
-      - Create folder AltinnPlatformLocal wherever you like, copy and paste path in LocalTestingStorageBasePath.
+      - Create folder AltinnPlatformLocal wherever you like, copy and paste path to that folder in LocalTestingStorageBasePath.
       - Set LocalTestingStaticTestDataPath to your full path to the file in devlopment/TestData